rasmith81-live/AnalyticsEngine/services/business_services/calculation_engine_service/README.md

 ## Overview

-The Calculation Engine is a **generic, reusable abstraction layer** that sits between the API Gateway and domain-specific calculation services (SCOR, CRM, Sales, etc.).
+The Calculation Engine is a **generic, reusable abstraction layer** that sits between the API Gateway and the data layer.
+It dynamically executes KPI calculations based on metadata definitions using a `DynamicCalculationHandler`.

 ## Architecture Layers